treangenlab/radmicrobes/session3/README.md

   * R and RStudio from the following site: [RStudio](https://posit.co/download/rstudio-desktop/).
   * Python: [Python](https://www.python.org/downloads/).

-This is **NOT** a coding class, so we won't be going over in detail first principles of programming (*i.e.*, coding syntax, structure, etc.);however, background on R/Python will be helpful when we go through some basic code that we will use to execute scripts from a command line interface.
+This is **NOT** a coding class, so we won't be going over in detail first principles of programming (*i.e.*, coding syntax, structure, etc.); however, background on R/Python will be helpful when we go through some basic code that we will use to execute scripts from a command line interface.

 As an aside, there are multiple data analysis software that you can choose to perform genomic analyses.
 Additionally, there are multiple interactive development environments you can choose to work from such as:
  - [PyCharm](https://www.jetbrains.com/pycharm/)